mohammedgqudah/contained-command/README.md

 # contained-command
-A toy process builder similar to `std::process::Command` that runs as a container.
+Spawn a command in a container.

 # Why
 This project is for learning, I wanted to learn more about containers and Linux namespaces.